 The horrors of the Holocaust inspire grief and consternation.
 But they also inspire a need to remember those who perished.
 And, for many local middle and high school students, they inspire the need to tell the stories, to put pen to paper… fingers to keyboard… copper wire to clay.

-Two levels – one for middle school students, the other for high school students – draw written entries in the form of poetry, short stories and research papers and art entries encompassing drawings, paintings, sculpture and mix media of all kinds.
-Even performance art is eligible.
+Two levels – one for middle school students, the other for high school students – draw written entries in the form of poetry, short stories and art entries encompassing drawings, paintings, sculpture, mixed media, and even film (high school only).

-Many local schools make the Holocaust Arts & Writing Competition part of their regular curricula, working with students to understand the issues related to the Holocaust, learn to do research and write pieces or create artwork that it innovative, compelling and a demonstration of their newfound knowledge.
+Many local schools make the Waldman International Arts & Writing Competition part of their regular curricula, working with students to understand the issues related to the Holocaust, learn to do research and write pieces or create artwork that is innovative, compelling and a demonstration of their newfound knowledge.